The 10 Most Common Car Repairs in Australia

 6. Timing belt or chain replacement

 The timing belt or chain keeps the crankshaft and camshafts perfectly timed, which keeps the engine running effectively.
-If this fails, it can lead to severe implications for the engine.
-This is because components in the engine can collide at high speeds.
+Without it, parts of the engine can collide at high speeds, leading to severe damage.

 7. Rear brake pad replacement

-While these brake pads only do 30% of the braking, they can still eventually wear down and need replacement.
-It’s important to replace rear brake pads when they need to be replaced.
-After all, you don’t want them to fail when you need them.
+While these brake pads only do roughly 30% of the braking, they can still eventually wear down and need replacement.

 8. Clutch replacement